 - Use one of a variety of methods (e.g. high-powered fans) to begin drying out.

-- Clean with a pine-oil cleanser and bleach.
+- Clean with a pine-oil cleaner and bleach.

 - Monitor each item for a couple days for any odor or mold growth.